 Were the results considered in terms of implications for action to be taken in related research domains?

 Were the results considered in terms of implications for the research community (general knowledge, informing/re-informing theory)?

-Were the results considered in terms of the general applicability of CAR?
+Were the results considered in terms of the general applicability of canonical action research (CAR)?